Pitfalls of new technology come under microscope at Edinburgh science festival

 The latest scamming and cyber crime techniques, the difficulties of getting to sleep, the impact of mobile phones on the "unravelling" of modern-day relationships and the difficulties of completely disconnecting from the digital world will all be explored at the event.

-The history of hacking, the links between the growth of new technology and ecological crises and the "tangled mess" of modern-day medical day also featured in the line-up of the 16-day festival in April.
+The history of hacking, the links between the growth of new technology and ecological crises and the "tangled mess" of modern-day medical care will also feature in the 16-day festival in April.

 However it will also look at whether "robot companionship" could transform the way people live their lives, the possibility of digital smells being introduced to help improve the enjoyment of films and video games, and whether advances in medicine and new technology could allow humans to live for hundreds of years.